 Vault PromoMats: Supporting commercial and scientific disclosure, providing digital asset management, review and distribution capabilities.

 Similar to Veeva CRM and Veeva Network, Veeva Vault is a SaaS platform (adhering to my previously defined IT principles and IT declarations).

 Service Integration and Management (SIAM)

-Service Integration and Management (SIAM) is an approach for managing and integrating multiple service provides.
-It aims to unify internal and external service providers, delivering end-to-end services that meet specific business requirements.
-This replaces the traditional approach, where service providers would be managed in isolation, with separate processes and expectations, often resulting in hand-off issues and/or “finger-pointing”.
+Service Integration and Management (SIAM) is an approach to manage, integrate and unify multiple vendors, helping them to deliver end-to-end services that meet specific business requirements.
+SIAM replaces the traditional approach, where vendors are managed in isolation, with separate processes and expectations, often resulting in hand-off issues and/or “finger-pointing”.

-Specifically, SIAM enforces a combined “revenue at risk”, contractually dictating the holistic performance (shared service level agreements) across all vendors, incentivising collaboration and collective innovation.
+Specifically, SIAM enforces a combined “revenue at risk” model, which contractually dictates the holistic performance (shared Service Level Agreements) across all vendors, incentivising collaboration and collective innovation.

 To enable effective Service Integration and Management (SIAM), the following IT capabilities would need to be established and maintained.

 Service Integration Governance: Define, establish and continuously adapt the service integration governance.